domisphere-dev/svcsignore-syntax-higliting/README.md

 ## Known limitations

 This is regex-based highlighting (TextMate grammar).
-It’s designed to be practical and readable, not a perfect reimplementation of every obscure edge-case in ignore-file lore.
+It's designed to be practical and readable, not a perfect reimplementation of every obscure edge-case in ignore-file lore.

 If you find a line that looks wrong, open an issue (or send a PR) with:
 - the exact `.svcsignore` line
 - what you expected to see
 - what you actually saw
-- your theme name (some themes are… expressive)
+- your theme name (some themes are... expressive)

 ---